ArtDev-HE/ai-ticket-management-system/docs/system_sync_ref.md

 - Additional TypeScript/ESLint pass performed across the frontend to remove explicit `any` usages and add runtime guards for AI/visualization payloads; this reduced static errors and improved robustness when normalizing AI responses for charts.
 - The frontend smoke test harness was fixed and executed against a running local backend; smoke tests completed successfully and backend health was confirmed.
 All changes were committed to `main` (message: "chore: lint/type fixes and run frontend smoke tests").

+### Verification — 2025-10-10
+- Web UI tested manually and confirmed to load the main page and render charts for AI/analytics responses.
+- Smoke tests ran successfully against the local backend; changes were committed and pushed.